beemfx/Castle/README.md

 # Castle: A Text Based Adventure v3.xx
 Castle (c) 2000 Beem Media.
 All rights reserved.

-This is the C++ version of Castle for command prompt.
+This is the Win32 C++ version of Castle for command prompt.

 ## Building

 A visual studio 2022 project is provided to build the binary for Windows platforms.
 The code was updated to make that possible.
-So it is technically version 3.03.
-Non-windows platforms will require modifications since the clear screen is dependen on Windows.

 ## History

 Originated: 1997
-This Version: December 31, 2000
+This Version: September 20, 2001

 ### Original README.TXT
 Castle: A Text Based Adventure v3.xx